List of American Pie characters: Chuck Sherman

 Chuck "The Sherminator" Sherman first appears in American Pie, when he claims to have lost his virginity at a party hosted by classmate Steve Stifler.
 At the prom, everything seems hopeless for the four boys until Vicky asks the girl that Chuck Sherman claimed to have bedded about her "first time".
 She proclaims to everyone at the prom that she and Sherman did not have sex at Stifler's party, leaving Sherman embarrassed and making him wet himself.

-He reappears in the second film where he goes to the party hosted by Jim and his friends.
+He reappears in the second film where he goes to the end-of-summer lake house party hosted by Jim and his friends.
 Later he mulls around at the party in a depressed mood, having abandoned his "Sherminator" mantra from the first film due to his abject failure with girls.
 By chance, he begins talking to the rejected Nadia, who is also depressed, and the two hit it off almost instantly.
 Nadia encourages Sherman to become the Sherminator once more, displaying a desire/fetish for geeks, and excitedly drags him into an upstairs bedroom where Sherman finally loses his virginity, to the shock of Stifler.

 He reappears in American Pie Presents: Band Camp when Matt Stifler plays a prank on the school band.
 Sherman, who is now the school's guidance counselor, decides that a worthwhile punishment would be for Stifler to attend band camp.

 He has appeared at the East Great Falls High reunion in American Reunion.
 He told Stifler he got married, had a son named Furlong and later divorced.
 He moves on quickly when he sees the most popular girl in high school everyone had a crush on (who has since put on considerable weight), and picks her up using his Sherminator persona.